 My favorite way to eat roasted pecans is straight out of the serving bowl.
 However, you can use them in a variety of other ways.

 For example, add them to a salad for extra flavor and texture.
 In fact, next time I have this tomato cucumber corn salad I’ll sprinkle a few on top.

 Drop a handful of roasted pecans into any vegetable dish during the last few minutes of cooking.

-More Great Recipes
+More Delicious Recipes with Pecans

 - 3 cups of shelled pecan halves